valentinRyckaert/ASL/readme.md

 ```

 #### input
-_get value from user input and store the value in a register_
+_get value from user input and store the integer in a register_
 ```asl
 input rax
 ```